mrwithersea/styling-with-emotion/PITCHME.md

 ---

-## Why did we choose Redux?
+## What are we trying to solve?

-- Abstraction of our state from our UI |
+- making change predictable |
-- Predictable behaviour |
+- implicit dependencies |
-- Immutability |
+- lack of scoping |
-- Functional purity |
+- implicit coupling between css and html |

 Note:
 - Pushing state to the edges of our system